qri-io/website/content/docs/tutorials/cli_quickstart.md

 This bit: `me/nalcs_standings@QmTXF6LzpCFK87Ykq7WR7hjzCvNXWGXZ2ssJZwRiPiMSN9/ipfs/QmdoCnuMDQp2VfEEXkrX7QpkVuYD4kMJ7PvRw9XaeYJUAT` is the full dataset reference.
 Everything before the `@` sign is human readable.
 Everything after it is 1) your Qri id, 2) the network your dataset is saved on (in this case: ipfs), 3) the hash of your dataset.

-Your Qri id, and your dataset hash should and will be different than mine.
+Your Qri id and your dataset hash should and will be different than mine.

 And that is the simpliest, no frills way to add a dataset to qri!
 Continue on to see how to view all the datasets you have on Qri, and how to export them from Qri.